fabcoins-dot-info/fabcoins.info/_data/devdocs/en/references/block_chain.md

 * **Version 1** was introduced in the genesis block (January 2009).

 * **[Version 2][v2 block]{:#term-v2-block}{:.term}** was introduced in
-  Bitcoin Core 0.7.0 (September 2012) as a soft fork.
+  Fabcoin Core 0.7.0 (September 2012) as a soft fork.
 As described in BIP34, valid version 2 blocks require a [block height parameter in the coinbase][coinbase block height].
-Also described in BIP34 are rules for rejecting certain blocks; based on those rules, Bitcoin Core 0.7.0 and later versions began to reject version 2 blocks without the block height in coinbase at block height 224,412 (March 2013) and began to reject new version 1 blocks three weeks later at block height 227,930.
+Also described in BIP34 are rules for rejecting certain blocks; based on those rules, Fabcoin Core 0.7.0 and later versions began to reject version 2 blocks without the block height in coinbase at block height 224,412 (March 2013) and began to reject new version 1 blocks three weeks later at block height 227,930.
   <!-- source for heights: my (@harding) own headers dump and counting
   script -->

-* **Version 3** blocks were introduced in Bitcoin Core 0.10.0 (February 2015) as a soft fork.
+* **Version 3** blocks were introduced in Fabcoin Core 0.10.0 (February 2015) as a soft fork.
 When the fork reach full enforcement (July 2015), it required strict DER encoding of all ECDSA signatures in new blocks as described in BIP66.
-Transactions that do not use strict DER encoding had previously been non-standard since Bitcoin Core 0.8.0 (February 2012).
+Transactions that do not use strict DER encoding had previously been non-standard since Fabcoin Core 0.8.0 (February 2012).

-* **Version 4** blocks specified in BIP65 and introduced in Bitcoin Core 0.11.2
+* **Version 4** blocks specified in BIP65 and introduced in Fabcoin Core 0.11.2
   (November 2015) as a soft fork became active in December 2015.
 These blocks now support the new `OP_CHECKLOCKTIMEVERIFY` opcode described in that BIP.

-The mechanism used for the version 2, 3, and 4 upgrades is commonly called IsSuperMajority() after the function added to Bitcoin Core to manage those soft forking changes.
+The mechanism used for the version 2, 3, and 4 upgrades is commonly called IsSuperMajority() after the function added to Fabcoin Core to manage those soft forking changes.
 See BIP34 for a full description of this method.